 EDI 943 - Warehouse Stock Transfer Shipment Advice

-A warehouse stock transfer shipping notice which serves as an advanced shipping notice to a remote warehouse that a transfer shipment has been made from the manufacturer.
+A warehouse stock transfer shipping notice serves as an advanced shipping notice to a remote warehouse that a transfer shipment has been made from the manufacturer.

 EDI 944 - Warehouse Stock Transfer Receipt Advice

-A warehouse stock transfer receipt which is an acknowledgment to a manufacturer that its transfer shipment has been received.
+A warehouse stock transfer receipt is an acknowledgment to a manufacturer that its transfer shipment has been received.

 EDI 945 - Warehouse Shipping Advice

-A warehouse shipping notice which provides confirmation of a shipment.
+A warehouse shipping notice provides confirmation of a shipment.
 It is commonly used by a warehouse to notify a trading partner that a shipment was made.

 EDI 946 - Delivery Information Message